wgjm1986/FIN323/README.md

 ---

-## 2. Create the Conda Environment
+## 2. Create the Conda environment

 ### Background